gvidon/reacto/README.md

 ### index.js
 Entry point of any component.
 Should export all of its parts and describe presentational view:
-Routing to nested components, based on `react-router` library.
+* Routing to nested components, based on `react-router v4` library
 * HTML structure of component
 * CSS imports
 * other assets import.